FilipMiljevic/Phy_571_project/README.md

 # N_spins

-Input is a hamiltonian (input is a wave funciton and output a wave function after the application of the hamiltonian), and number of spins in the chain
+Input is a hamiltonian (input is a wave funciton and output a wave function after the application of the hamiltonian), and number of spins in the chain.

 Searches for the wavefunction that gives the lowest energy